Meet Dan Mckee

-Dan McKee is Rhode Island’s 69th Lieutenant Governor whose first term continues to prove that the Office of Lieutenant Governor can deliver significant benefits to Rhode Islanders.
+Dan McKee is Rhode Island’s 69th Lieutenant Governor whose first term continues to prove that the Office of Lieutenant Governor can deliver real results for Rhode Island families.

 As a six-term Mayor of Cumberland, Dan succeeded in rescuing the town’s finances from junk bond status, achieving a total of 6 bond rating upgrades over 12 years.
 He managed an $86 million town budget, successfully negotiated police, fire and municipal employee contracts and created the state’s first Mayoral Academy public charter school, Blackstone Valley Prep.

 Participation in the community is important to Dan.
 A past president of the Cumberland-Lincoln Boys and Girls Club, Dan has always understood the importance of investing in our youth, as evidenced by his creation the Cumberland Mayor’s Office for Children, Youth and Learning, the only program of its kind in Rhode Island.
 Dan has coached youth boys and girls basketball of all ages and skill levels.
 He credits his experience of coaching a diverse group of young men for six years as the inspiration for the Mayoral Academy school model, insisting on diversity by design and the belief that all children can learn and deserve the same opportunities for success.
 This team, the RI Shooting Stars won the Rhode Island state championship in 1999 and 2001 and competed in several national competitions, and the team members still have close relationships with their coach to this day.